nils-n/p1-mysore-yoga-studio/README.md

 ### Color Scheme

-A harmonic color scheme was chosen in order to match the expectation of a mindful-themed website.
+A harmonic color scheme was chosen in order to match the theme of a mindful-centered website.
 Warm, earth tones were chosen to create a warm, comforting atmosphere.
-In addition, a set of contrasting colors have been added to create a contrast to the earthly tones in order to make the page more lively and vital.
+In addition, a small set of lively colors add a contrast to the earthly tones in order to make the page more lively and vital - also to express the studio's message of a balanced life style.

 All color tones have been taken using a color picker from the hero image using the color palette generator [Link to Acknowledgements](#acknowledgements).